Back to Blog

 • Custom plan names when assigning

-• Share link generation with view count tracking
+• Share link generation and management

 • Revoke/reactivate share links for security